You are currently viewing Canadian permanent resident and Canadian Citizen: What’s the Difference

 PRs must live in Canada for:

-Time spent outside Canada may count if:
+Time spent outside Canada may still count if:

-• You are working abroad for a Canadian business
+• Working abroad for a Canadian company

 Becoming a Canadian Citizen

-• Filing taxes
+• Filing Canadian income taxes

 • Passing a citizenship test

-• Language requirements (if applicable)
+• Meeting language requirements (if applicable)

-• Can vote in all elections
+• Voting in all elections

-• Eligible to run for political office
+• Running for political office

-• Can apply for a Canadian passport
+• Holding a Canadian passport

 Naturalized citizens have the same rights as those born in Canada.